Houston Alimony Attorneys

 - The marriage lasted 10 years or more, and the spouse seeking alimony cannot be self-supporting because he or she has custody of a child with special needs that prevent the spouse from working outside the home.

-However, the Houston divorce attorneys at Conner & Lindamood can frequently structure contractual alimony that can provide effective planning for both parties.
+However, the Houston Alimony & Spousal Maintenance attorneys at Conner & Lindamood can frequently structure contractual alimony that can provide effective planning for both parties.

 Texas divorce courts try above all to be fair.
 Matters of financial equity are generally addressed in the property settlement.
 To learn specifically how Texas alimony or spousal maintenance laws may apply in your case, call (713) 654-2112 or send us an e-mail today.